 The administration said that the new loss mitigation option could be an alternative for borrowers who cannot reduce their principal and interest payments by 25% through FHA’s existing 30-year mortgage modification with a partial claim.

 Mortgage servicers can use the loss mitigation option immediately, but after 90 calendar days, servicers will be required to offer it, the FHA said.

 The administration added that some loans funded through mortgage revenue bonds may not qualify for the new loss mitigation option.
-According to the administration’s mortgagee letter, it added the exemption to ensure that mortgagees that rely on bonds, primarily those state Housing Finance Agencies offer, meet the terms of their bond agreements.
+According to the administration’s mortgage letter, it added the exemption to ensure that mortgages that rely on bonds, primarily those state Housing Finance Agencies offer, meet the terms of their bond agreements.

 In these cases, the FHA said that it encourages mortgagees and borrowers to use its extensive network of housing counselors to help explain and expedite additional relief.